truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

      -d '{ ... }'
 ```

-**Description:** Updates an existing agent’s configuration.
-The request body should include only the fields to change – for example, you can change the agent’s name, system prompt, tools, memory, etc..
+**Description:** Updates an existing agent's configuration.
+The request body should include only the fields to change – for example, you can change the agent's name, system prompt, tools, memory, etc..
 Any fields not provided will remain unchanged.

 **Response Fields:** Returns the updated agent object with all standard agent fields.
 Changed fields will reflect the new values.
 For example, if you updated `name` or added a tool, the response will show the new `name` and an updated `tools` list.
 All other fields match those described in **List Agents**.